YJDoc2/Kerberos-Python-Library/README.md

 ## About

-This library provides classes for setting up Kerberos protection methods over a protocol.
+This library provides classes for setting up Kerberos methods over a protocol.

 This contains has three main parts :